slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On getting advantage

 <!--
-> *"The most effective way to destroy people is to deny and obliterate their own understanding of their history."  -- George Orwell*
+> *"The most effective way to destroy people is to deny and obliterate their own understanding of their history."  -- George Orwell [1903]*
 + paulskallas@x -- Asymmetries reward those who see them first.
 They’re invisible rules that control your life.
 Most people never see them.
 But once you learn to spot these hidden imbalances, in your salary, your relationships, your career, you gain an unfair advantage.

 - Changing the subject.
 Hallmark of the loser